 Dietary Fiber: Fiber is provided mainly by the skin, but the flesh contains an indigestible starch which provides the same benefits.
 This form of starch in a cooked potato is about 7% but if the potato is allowed to cool it will increase to about 13%.

 Toxicity: Despite assurances by the Michio Kushi Macrobiotics folks that potatoes will send you to an early grave, demographics do not support this claim.
 The foliage and fruit of the potato plant do contain significant levels of the powerful neurotoxin solanine, and this toxin is not destroyed by normal cooking.
 The root tubers of domestic potatoes contain very little solanine and new varieties are tested for this.
+In any case, most of the solanine is within 1.5 mm (1/16 inch) so peeling even quite thinly will remove most of it.

 Acrylamide: This substance was detected in fried potato products in Sweden in 2002.
 It is not unique to potatoes but occurs in all high carbohydrate foods when heated, like toast, for instance.
 It has been in our food since the invention of cooking.